kc-howe/weather-widget/README.md

 A basic weather widget built using the Dash application framework.

 ## Description
 This widget displays current weather data and alerts for the user's current location.
-A 21-hour forecast of temperature data is provided, along with a 7-day daily forecast.
 All data is updated every minute or upon reloading the page, allowing for a continuous live-stream of weather data.

+Features included:
+- 21-hour hourly forecast of weather data
+- 7-day daily forecast
+- Local precipitation map
+- Local emergency alerts
+- Live updates on a minutely basis

 ## Website
 The fully deployed application is available [here](http://18.222.202.114/).